 Image via Falke website.
 Hmm, pink knee-highs–it’s a good look on him.
 Can your man rock that look?

 Devan loves yellow.
 He’s been asking me for handknit yellow socks.
 I was worried that by the time I had time to knit them he might have a new favourite colour–he does that sometimes.
 Since I needed a new sample for my Tip-Toe-Up Socks class, the decision was easy–yellow socks!
 Hana loves them and she still loves yellow.
 In the class I show how to knit a replaceable heel for these socks and it requires some grafting.
-I demonstrate grafting on the needles which feels much more like a read more
+I demonstrate grafting on the needles which feels much more read more

 Remember those vintage plastic knitting needles?
 I have a few in my stash that were my Mum’s and might have even been my Grandma’s.
 Australian artist Liana Kabel breathes new life into them along with other bits of plastic and tupperware.
 Liana Kabel toys with nostalgia and the domestic sphere while transforming homecraft items and tupperware into contemporary jewellery.
 Liana sells her pieces in her Etsy shop.
-You can read more about Liana and her work on her read more
+You can read more about read more

 My Mum was a children’s school librarian and she has introduced me to many books, as you can imagine.
 One of her favourites to read aloud to her students was Millions of Cats.
 Upon rereading this book with Devan when he was little, I was thrilled to find an illustration of the very old woman knitting a toe-up sock on what appears to be six dpns.
-I imagine Wanda Gág, who both wrote and illustrated the book was not a knitter, but I was pleased none-the-less to see knitting in the book.
-The story is read more
+I imagine Wanda Gág, who both wrote and illustrated the book was not a knitter, but I was pleased none-the-less to see knitting in the read more